RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 - Collect Modal Dialog

 For each of the four topics above I'll describe:
 - The Use Cases, using use case diagrams; a use case is a detailed description of how a user interacts with a system to achieve a specific goal.
-Although ours are relatively simple, I included them here since I wrote and used them to implement the webapp, and thought they would help me explaning the webapp.
-Following are the use cases for our webapp, including the logic I used to implemenet them:
+Although ours are relatively simple, I included them here since I wrote and used them to implement the webapp, and thought they would help me explain the webapp.
+Following are the use cases for our webapp, including the logic I used to implement them:
 - The Server Implementation
 - The Client Implementation